JesseVanEvert/csharp_abstract_factory_pattern/README.md

         Pass these factories to the Application class to render the UI components for each platform.
         Output the result to the console, showing which platform-specific UI components are being rendered.

-Submission Requirements:

-    Code Implementation: Submit your C# console application with:
-        Abstract product interfaces (IButton, ITextBox)
-        Concrete product classes for Windows and Mac Abstract factory interface (IUIFactory)
-        Concrete factory classes for Windows and Mac Client code (Application class and Main() method)

-    Documentation: Provide a short explanation of the Abstract Factory pattern and how your application uses it.

-    Test Cases: Ensure your console application runs and outputs the correct UI components for each factory (e.g., Windows and Mac).

-Bonus Task: Expand the Product Family (Optional)

-Add an additional product type to the UI family (e.g., ICheckbox).
-Update both the abstract factory and the concrete factories to support the creation of checkboxes.
 Hints & Tips:

     Use abstract products and abstract factories to decouple the client code from concrete classes.